How does air conditioning work in an RV?

 Should I invest in a commercial grade air conditioning unit?

 It really depends on what kind of RV you own.
 A commercial model will give off greater amounts of BTUs per hour and requires less electricity to operate.
 But most people don't need a commercial grade air conditioning system unless they travel frequently.
-If you plan on making more frequent trips, then it might be worth considering investing in a larger, more powerful unit.
+If you plan on making more frequent trips, then it might be considering investing in a larger, more powerful unit.

 How long does an RV air conditioning unit last?